Star Fox 64

-known as Lylat Wars in the PAL regions, is a 1997 rail shooter game developed and published by Nintendo for the Nintendo 64.
-It is the second installment in the Star Fox series and a reboot of the original Star Fox for the Super Nintendo Entertainment System.
+known as Lylat Wars in PAL regions, is a 1997 rail shooter game developed and published by Nintendo for the Nintendo 64.
+It is the second Star Fox game, following Star Fox (1993) for the Super Nintendo Entertainment System (SNES).
+It was the first Nintendo 64 game to support the Rumble Pak, which initially came bundled with retail copies.

-Star Fox 64 was the first Nintendo 64 game to feature support for the system's Rumble Pak peripheral, which initially came bundled with retail copies of the game.
-Since its release in 1997, the game has sold over 4 million copies, making it the best-selling game in the series and the ninth best-selling game on the system.
-The game received critical acclaim for its precise controls, voice acting, multiplayer modes, and replay value through the use of branching gameplay paths.
-Like the SNES Star Fox game before it, Star Fox 64 has been deemed one of the greatest video games of all time.
-A stereoscopic 3D remake for the Nintendo 3DS, Star Fox 64 3D, was released in 2011, and a reimagining for the Wii U, Star Fox Zero, was released in 2016.
-The game was also re-released on the Nintendo Classics service on October 25, 2021.
+Nintendo developed Star Fox 64 after canceling Star Fox 2 for the SNES.
+It sold more than 4 million copies, making it the best-selling game in the series and the ninth best-selling Nintendo 64 game.
+Critics lauded its precise controls, voice acting, multiplayer modes, and replay value, which is achieved through the use of branching gameplay paths.
+Star Fox 64 is widely recognized as the best entry in the Star Fox series and is considered one of the greatest video games of all time.

+Star Fox 64 was remade for the Nintendo 3DS as Star Fox 64 3D (2011) and for the Nintendo Switch 2 as Star Fox (2026).
+Star Fox 64 was also the basis for Star Fox Zero (2016) on the Wii U, which also borrowed ideas from the at-the-time unreleased SNES game Star Fox 2.